Last Updated on September 20, 2022

-Please note: Some of their pieces do contain 2% spandex and these items are not compostable however they are currently looking for solutions and testing a bio-based alternative to eventually have a fully plastic free clothing collection.
+Please note: Some of their pieces do contain 2% spandex and these items are not compostable, but they are currently looking for solutions and testing a bio-based alternative to eventually have a fully plastic free clothing collection.

 If you’re a sewer, CCF also sells their fabrics by the yard!